Getting Started with React Accumulation Chart

 -

-PieSeries- Inject this module in toservicesto use pie series.
+PieSeries- Inject this module into theservicesarray to enable pie series rendering.

-Import the above-mentioned module from the chart package and inject that into the services section of the Accumulation Chart component as follows.
+Import the required module from the Chart package and register it through the Inject component as shown below.

 import { AccumulationChartComponent, PieSeries, Inject } from '@syncfusion/ej2-react-charts';